borgbackup/borg/docs/internals/frontends.rst

 for that (must be a UTF-8 locale and *not* "C" or "ascii"), so that Python will choose to encode to UTF-8.
 The same applies to any inputs read by borg, they are expected to be UTF-8 encoded also.

+We consider this a bug (see :issue:`2273`) and might fix it later, so borg will use UTF-8 independent of the locale.

 On POSIX systems, you can usually set environment vars to choose a UTF-8 locale:

 ::